 As a civil litigator, Laura’s practice has focused on matters involving complex commercial claims, defamation, serious personal injury/wrongful death and professional negligence.
 She also handles employment disputes involving wrongful dismissal, human rights, harassment and accommodation issues.
 Since the fall of 2018, Laura has been advising and assisting clients with respect to employment and licensing matters that have arisen in the context of the legalization of marijuana.

-Laura acts for insurers as well as academic institutions, sport organizations, law enforcement agencies and businesses.
+Laura acts for and advises insurers, academic institutions, sport organizations, law enforcement agencies, Crown corporations and businesses.
 Some of her recent work includes defending numerous Alberta universities in actions involving defamation, harassment, breach of contract and negligence.
 As a former member of Canada’s national biathlon team, Laura takes a particular interest in sports law.
 She has acted for professional athletes and advised amateur athletes and sports organizations in respect of various matters including discipline, harassment and team selection.

 Clients can count on Laura to take immediate action when a legal matter arises.
-From her initial meeting with stakeholders and review of the case material, she makes timely recommendations to get her clients on top of an issue.
-Meticulous in her preparations, Laura tailors her strategies in each case in order to deliver solutions to complex and unusual claims.
-She has appeared before all levels of Court in Alberta and participated in arbitration proceedings, complex multi-party mediations, judicial review applications and professional disciplinary proceedings.
+Meticulous in her preparations, she tailors her strategies in each case in order to deliver solutions to complex and unusual claims.
+Laura has appeared as trial and appellate counsel before all levels of Court in Alberta.
+She has experience with Federal Court proceedings and leave applications to the Supreme Court of Canada.
+Laura has also participated in arbitration proceedings, complex multi-party mediations, professional disciplinary proceedings and argued judicial review applications.

 Laura remains an active athlete and can often be found hiking or skiing the mountains surrounding her hometown of Canmore.